michael-ouyang-projects/Batch-Scheduler/README.md

-# Simple-Batch-Platform
+# Batch-Scheduler

 ## Purpose
-#### This is a batch-platform that can execute jar files in specific time and dependency order.
+#### This is a Batch-Scheduler that can execute jar files in specific time and dependency order.

 ---